 Noran Hamed - 2019 - University of Southampton PhD Scholar

-My research aims to develop more sustainable management plans to achieve better community outreach of these sites through eco museums and community archaeology.
-Hopefully fulfilling these goals will help in involving the local community in the preservation process and raising public awareness to safeguard the Red Sea heritage.
+My research aims to develop more sustainable management plans to achieve better community outreach of these sites through eco-museums and community engagement.
+Hopefully, fulfilling these goals will help to involve the local community in the preservation process and to raise public awareness to safeguard the Red Sea heritage.

 During my first year, 2019 – 2020, I developed more of my research questions, theoretical framework, and methodologies.
 Also, I was able to have a thorough look into the archaeology of the sites and previous research.
 Moreover, I had the opportunity to attend some conferences (the 10th Seminar of the UNESCO Chair and the UNITWIN UNESCO network 2019 and MAGS 2020).

 Sadly, many field plans were cancelled due to the Covid-19 challenges.
 Still, on the other hand, I had the chance to attend several virtual conferences and lectures from which I had the benefit of exploring other case studies and different methodologies.

 My second year, 2020-2021, was complex and challenging on several levels due to the Covid-19 situation.
 Still, it was dedicated to fieldwork during which I had the chance to join the French archaeological missions in two sites of my case studies: Wadi Jarf and Ain Sokhna.
 During this excavation work, I developed more fieldwork skills and conducted an assessment for each site.
 On the other hand, I was finally lucky to start my diving courses and obtain an open-water diving license.